 A schedule of the matters reserved for the board and the board committees can be found here.

-In May 2018 the company held a capital markets day at its head office in Orsman Road which was attended by the full board and the senior management team.
+In September 2019 the Company held a capital markets day which was attended by the board and senior management team.
 Shareholders had the opportunity to listen to presentations from the senior management team and a clinical advisor and to tour the premises and meet other member of staff.
 Attendees responded positively to the day, welcoming the chance to meet the wider management team and requested that it becomes an annual event.
 The Non-Executive Directors attend the AGM and have the opportunity to attend other meetings with shareholders and do so from time to time or as requested.
 The Board is kept informed on market views about the Group.

 All shareholders are invited to make use of the Group’s Annual General Meeting to raise any questions regarding the management or performance of the Company.